AlfredoJSpera/JavaPocketBaseConnector/README.md

 pb.downloadFile("collection_name", "record_name", fileName, "path/to/put/file.txt");
 ```

----
 ## Authentication
 You can authenticate as an admin or a regular user.
-In both cases, you'll get an object with all the data of the authenticated user.
+In both cases, you'll get an object with all the data of the authentication.

 The most important field is the `token` that you can use to authenticate yourself when using some methods.